For USAP Participants

 Ultraviolet radiation is a high-energy wavelength of light that can damage a cell’s DNA and causes sunburn in humans.

 But the team led by Benjamin Van Mooy, a senior scientist at Woods Hole, is taking a different look at how it can affect microorganisms.
 They’re focusing on its effect on long molecule chains called lipids, that make up the cell walls of living creatures and how UV may disrupt communications within living cells.

 As an analogy, at the cellular level, “it’s as if you’re at a rock concert before the show starts, talking with a friend at room volume and carrying on some sort of intelligent conversation,” said Jamie Collins, a post-doctoral student at the University of Washington and project co-investigator.
 “Once the music starts, it becomes very hard to convey that specific information you were trying to convey in your room level conversation because you’re flooded from all this other noise from all around you.”

 The research is supported by the National Science Foundation (NSF), which manages the U.S. Antarctic Program.

 Van Mooy’s group recently spent their first field season at NSF’s Palmer Station on the Antarctic Peninsula, collecting water samples.

-“We did a lot of sampling down there all across the food web from bacteria all the way up to krill,” said Van Mooy, a senior scientist at the Woods Hole Oceanographic Institute and principal investigator on the project.
+“We did a lot of sampling down there all across the food web from bacteria all the way up to krill,” said Van Mooy, a senior scientist at the Woods Hole Oceanographic Institution and principal investigator on the project.
 “We did a lot of experiments as well, spent some time on the ice, it was amazing.”

 Photo Credit: Benjamin Van Mooy